Wolf Creek 4th Hole

 Frequently Asked Questions

 So on the Gurus way out of Coeur d'Alene heading to Kalispell we took the preacher up on his advice and stopped at Wolf Lodge steak house located right off of I-90 at the eastern end of Lake Coeur d'Alene.
 Our caddy instructed us to order The Rancher; a 24 oz.
 Porterhouse AND a 20 oz.
 Sirloin.
 After engulfing the salad, potato logs, and baked beans that come as teasers before the real meal starts, a most glorious sight arrived at the table as our cowboy hat wearing waitress handed each of us an order of The Rancher.
-Now, most people wonder how in the world we could EACH eat nearly three pounds of meat.
-First off, if you had seen the Gurus at Tony Roma's during the all-u-can-eat ribs feast where we pounded 100 ribs between us, you wouldn't question us.
-Beyond that though, those steaks were the softest, juiciest and most succulent pieces of meat we'd ever encountered.
-We each polished off our plates and would have eaten more if there was anything left.
+Now, most people wonder how in the world one person could eat that much.
+Well you first would have had to see Billy at Tony Roma's during the all-u-can-eat ribs feast where he pounded 56 ribs.
+Beyond that though, those steaks were the softest, juiciest and most succulent pieces of meat we've ever encountered.
+It is now a staple stop when in Coeur d'Alene.
 If you are ever up in Northen Idaho, DON'T MISS IT!

 • Fishers Island and Yale University